68 Best 「opening」 Books of 2024| Books Explorer

 76

-An overview, selection, and improvement of chess openings; both for (post-)beginners and intermediate players.
+New edition !
+Based on latest top chess programs (based on neural networks), 2024.
+The book contains an overview, selection, and improvement of chess openings; both for (post-)beginners and intermediate players up till advanced level.
 Including a unique and timeless 'repertoire', carefully selected for home player level (1.e4) and/or more advanced (chess club) players.
 For the latter, in addition to a second, more in depth repertoire with 1.e4, an optional repertoire is given with 1.d4 (besides some gambits, or general opening systems as well).
-The most suitable opening moves were selected by thorough analysis, to build up a rocksolid B/W 'repertoire', for two categories of players.
+The most suitable opening moves were selected by thorough analysis, to build up a rock-solid B/W 'repertoire', for two categories of players.
 Not only mentioning of the opening names, but also of most sub-variations.
-Compared with up to date opening books and actual Gm games, resulting in many opening novelties.
+Compared with up to date opening books and actual GM games.
 Many diagrams to enhance memorization and understanding.
-An ideal study guide, and only opening book a chess player needs until about master level.
+An ideal study guide, and only opening book most chess players ever need until master level.

 Everyone's Review